Evan450/SCP-SuperComputer-Project-/README.md

 External & User-Defined Commands
 SCP supports adding external commands via the addcmd command.
 When a new command is detected:

-The script prompts for approval (if run interactively).
+The script prompts for approval (if ran interactively).
 Unapproved commands will not be executed until confirmed.
 These commands are saved in the user_cmds.json file for persistence.

 User Interface Details

 CUI (Console User Interface):
 Utilizes the curses library to show current node status, a dynamic prompt, and output window.
 Note: If --role isn’t specified, a warning is issued and defaults to master mode.